 How Does A Content Gap Analysis Work?

-To perform a content gap analysis, you’re going to need the proper tools used to research the rankings of your competitor’s domains.
+To perform a content gap analysis on existing content, you’re going to need the proper tools used to research the rankings of your competitor’s domains.

 Here’s how it works:

 In the tool, you can enter up to 3 competitors.
 You’ll want to use websites from your industry that are creating great content.